conestack/plumber/README.rst

     >>> from zope.interface import Interface
     >>> from zope.interface import implements

-A base class with an interface.
+A class with an interface that will serve as base.
 ::

     >>> class IBase(Interface):